koenrane/KR-new-site/content/physiology.md

 # Conclusion

-Physiology is an area where my reaction was "gee, that's hard and complicated" - now it's just "yay, another subject it's fun for me to read random Wikipedia pages about." :)
+Physiology is an area where my reaction was "gee, that's hard and complicated" - now it's just "yay, another subject that's fun to read random Wikipedia pages about." :)

 It's nice to look down at my hand and be able to pop through multiple understandings of my body.
 I start with the circulatory system and I might imagine how oxygenated hemoglobin turns bright red, tracing the flow back down to my median cubital vein (where blood is drawn).
 My mind's eye flickers as I imagine the peripheral nervous system and its reflex arcs, wondering at the preconditions which trigger spinal short-circuits (and at what preprocessing is done to customize the reflex to the situation).
 Another flicker and I see the muscles and joints and their lubricants and connectives; gazing through flesh at my ulna and remembering the [repetitive stress injury which once tormented me](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed#m5EJpjkcvCn8KxJvn)...